I need my butt-kicking. It won’t be difficult to do/find since all I feel I’ve done this last two weeks is sit on it and eat to feed it.

 Go for a run once a week.

 This may seem like quite a list, as a starting point.
 But bear with me, they’re actually only small changes.
 Drinking more water is the standout one, as it has so many overall benefits.
 If there’s just one change you make, start with that.
 I recently found Steven Aitchison and have begun to try and keep to his water drinking guide.
 It includes drinking 300ml very first thing in a morning before anything else and 100ml after each cup of tea/coffee.
-Which makes sense to me as upon waking your body will be slightly dehydrated from your nights’ sleep, plus may have stored some water from what you drank before bed.
+This makes sense to me as upon waking your body will be slightly dehydrated from your nights’ sleep, plus may have stored some water from what you drank before bed.
 Drinking water after a hot drink helps to rehydrate and flush out toxins.

 I’m also back on the Fitbit wagon.
 So if you have one and want to ‘be friends’ and help each other, let me know.
 I’m always up for challenges!